FTHPC/Correlation_Compressibility/related_work/README.md

-# Related Work: Estimating the compress-ability of SZ
+# Related Work: Estimating the compressibility of SZ

 Example of calling the estimate code